-- Delivering professional development through effective inservice training for staff to keep current on strategies for students with special needs. - Creating a venue for the Special Education team to consistently share information vertically from various buildings, levels and programs - Providing information to support families regarding special education programming opportunities, etc. - Continuing to evaluate, monitor, and adjust programs and resources to ensure a quality education for ALL students including instruction that is specially designed to meet the unique needs of a student with a disability.
+- Deliver professional development through practical in-service training for staff to keep current on strategies for students with special needs. - Creating a venue for the Special Education team to consistently share information across various buildings, levels, and programs. - Providing information to support families regarding special education programming opportunities. - Evaluating, monitoring, and adjusting programs and resources to ensure a quality education for ALL students, which includes specially designed instruction.

+II.
 New York State Education Department Office of Special Education Blueprint for Improved Results for Students with Disabilities Guiding Principles